 Next, let’s look at the diagnostic criteria…

 The greatest challenge with figuring out if you are autistic is that the DSM makes it difficult to understand and interpret the language.
-There are a few diagnostic criteria for autism; let’s translate them to something more plebeian.*
+There are a few diagnostic criteria for autism; let’s translate them to something more understandable.

 A. Persistent difficulties in the social use of verbal and nonverbal communication